sksom/Spring-Microservices-Angular-5-Oauth-Boiler-plate_fullStack/README.md

 Similar to the service layer, Micro-service layer is also designed using SpringBoot framework and maven and is hosted on a separate apache tomcat server.
 It uses JPA/Hibernate framework to communicate with the database server.

-Note: For instructions about How to run the project, Please refer to the Readme.txt.
+Note: For instructions about How to run the project?, Please refer to the Readme.txt.